NAME

 Three methods are available to PRIO to determine in which band a packet will be enqueued.

-From userspace A process with sufficient privileges can encode the destination
+A process with sufficient privileges can encode the destination class directly with SO_PRIORITY, see tc(7).

-with the priomap Based on the packet priority, which in turn is derived from the Type of Service assigned to
+Based on the packet priority, which in turn is derived from the Type of Service assigned to the packet.

 Only the priomap is specific to this qdisc.